-Agriculture is the number one land use for Talbot County encompassing 62% of Talbot County’s 172,227 acres.
+Agriculture is the number one land use for Talbot County encompassing 54% of Talbot County’s 172,227 acres.
 Farming is crucial to the economy of the County and to the way of life of its residents.
-The foundation of agriculture in Talbot County is grains and continues to rank in the top 5 counties in Maryland for Corn, Soybean and Wheat production.
-Whole grain agriculture dominates, small farms and alternative enterprises have increased in popularity.
+The foundation of agriculture in Talbot County is grains and continues to rank in the top counties in Maryland for Corn, Soybean and Wheat production.
+While grain agriculture dominates, small farms and alternative enterprises have increased in popularity.
 Some of those include greenhouses, organic, specialty vegetables and equines.

 Agriculture Extension programs include:

 - Soil testing and recommendations

 - Farm business management and marketing

 - Integrated Pest Management (IPM) and pesticide certification

 Shannon Dill, Extension Educator, Agriculture and Natural Resources, coordinates the agriculture program in Talbot County.
 Annual workshops and/or programs are offered such as the Talbot Agronomy Program including the Corn Club and Soybean Improvement Program, a Small Farm Course, Plant Clinics, Equine Basics Course, Grain Marketing and Direct Marketing.